johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   When you are annoyed that there is something that you "have to" do.
 Image it as the luxury of the future self.

 - Its OK to get mad, not to be angry.
 Getting mad is a reaction, instinctive, beyond control.
 Becoming angry is a state of mind.
 Something that clouds later judgements.
 When mad make conscious decision not to get angry.

+- Maintain Composure, Maintain Control
+THings will go wrong.
+Thinkgs will not go as expected.
+Dont let chaos reign.
+Recognize the situation and detach.
+When you lose the beat, gather yourself and get back into the beat.

 # Systems Not Goals